Güneşin Kızları: Plot

 Güneş is a 35-year-old woman who lives in Izmir with her three daughters.
 Her twins Nazlı and Selin who are 17 year olds and Peri who is 15.
 She is a literature teacher whose husband left her.
 She meets Haluk Mertoğlu and falls in love with him.
 She then decides to marry him, goes to İstanbul with her daughters and moves into Haluk's mansion.
 Selin is very happy with the move, and immediately tries to wiggle her way into the popular crowd of kids.
 However, Nazlı initially refuses as she doesn't trust Haluk and at first she doesn't move to İstanbul with her family but later joins them for the sake of her mother.
 She meets Haluk's nephew, Savaş who is very distant and suffering from a terrible trauma relating to his former dead girlfriend.
 Ali (Haluk's son) is not happy to welcome the guests and he targets Selin as his new opponent.
 Ali had a rough childhood and was never loved by his father or mother.
 As Selin starts giving support to Ali and shares his problems Ali develops soft corner for Selin.
 However Ali doesn't know how to express his feelings to Selin and many misunderstandings develop between them.
 Later on as they share their secrets with each other and Ali protects Selin from her father (Zafer), intense love develops between them.
 Nazlı and Savas slowly become friends and she falls for Savaş and helps him in his recovery and he too feels the same later on.
 Later it is uncovered that Ali isn't Haluk's son.
 He is son of Sevilay, Haluk's ex-wife and her old lover Levent.
 She didn't know she was pregnant when she married Haluk.
 When Ali learns of this and harms himself, Haluk realises he had been a poor father and apologizes.
-Also, Selin uncovers Haluk's deep dark secret which was that her mother was raped when she was young and her abuser was Haluk so the twins biological father was actually Haluk.
+Also, Selin uncovers Haluk's deep dark secret which was that her mother was raped and her abuser was Haluk so the twins biological father was actually Haluk.
 Ali and Selin later get married despite Haluk's severe objections.
 Haluk tries to get them separated but to no avail.
 The truth comes out and Güneş has an accident which causes her to have a memory loss and she doesn't remember the time spent with Haluk or what he did to her.
 The sisters decide not to tell her and they all decide to move back to İzmir.
 Haluk after losing everything commits suicide and Ali and Savaş relocate to Izmir to join their lovers.